farukdozo/2runs/readme.md

     return self.last.x < e.x + e.width and self.last.x + self.width > e.x
 end
 ```
 If entities were collided horizontally then wether the player is on the left or right side of the tile also needs checking.
-To determine that simply compare if player's origin is more to the right than tile's origin.
+To determine that simply compare if player's center is more to the right than tile's center.
 If true then the player is on the right side, otherwise the player is on the left side.
 After that simply adjust player's **x** attribute.
 Same thing is applied in case of vertical collision.
 ```
 function Entity:resolveCollision(e)